seam/examples/booking/readme.txt

        at org.jboss.webbeans.bean.proxy.ClientProxyMethodHandler.invoke(ClientProxyMethodHandler.java:96)
        at org.jboss.webbeans.conversation.ConversationImpl_$$_javassist_213.isLongRunning(ConversationImpl_$$_javassist_213.java)

 (2) Ajax is not working on blur in p:edit form fields (had to disable)
+    error malformedXML

 (3) No list of workspaces